indico/indico-user-docs/docs/faq.md

  * **(Easiest)** Get someone to **run it for you** - this means finding a commercial hosting provider which can install it either on your IT infrastructure or on theirs and maintain it accordingly
  * **(Cheapest)** Run it **yourself**, assuming you or your IT department have Linux system administration knowledge.
 We have very complete [installation guides](https://docs.getindico.io/en/stable/installation/production/) which will guide you through that process
- * [**Global Indico**](https://indico.cern.ch/category/5372/) category - Under **specific circumstances**, we may be able to host you on `indico.cern.ch`, namely if you are part of a research or educational institution.
-You will have to agree to our [fair use policy](https://cern.service-now.com/service-portal?id=kb_article&n=KB0004606).
+ * [**indico.global**](https://indico.global) - Under **specific circumstances**, we may be able to host you on `indico.global`, namely if you are part of a research or educational institution.
+You will have to agree to our [fair use policy](https://indico.global/tos).
 Feel free to contact us if you would like to try that
  * There's a last option, which is asking **another Indico server** in the community to give you an account.
 If you're an educational institution or laboratory, it's possible that another organization in your research network already has a server.

 CERN **doesn't** provide any commercial Indico service at this point.